 A reputable adoption liaison will encourage you to take your time so that you fully understand what you are signing.

-They will even encourage you to have the documents reviewed by a lawyer for your own piece of mind.
+They will even encourage you to have the documents reviewed by a lawyer for your peace of mind.
 Adoptions involve a considerable amount of money spent, so an adoption representative will want you to feel as comfortable during your adoption process as possible.

 - Is your line of communication between you and your adoption agency or representative consistent and reliable?